UCSBCarpentry/2022-05-23-ucsb-twarc/index.md

   If you need a password or other information to access the training, the instructor will pass it on to you before the workshop.
 </p>
-{% elsif online == "true_private" %}
 <p id="where">
-  <strong>Where:</strong> This training will take place online.
-  The instructors will provide you with the information you will need to connect to this meeting.
+  <strong>Where:</strong>  This workshop will support in-person and remote, online attendace.
+If you register as an in-person attendeee, the workshop will take place at Davidson Library, UCEN Rd, Santa Barbara, CA. If you register as a remote attendeee, the instructors will provide you with the information you will need to connect to this meeting.
 </p>
-{% endif %}

 {% comment %}
 DATE